Notes for Exaltation

 In Notes for Exaltation, Chati Coronel presents six large paintings that continue her search for intrinsic knowledge and power, drawing inspiration from figures in Tarot and ancient Gnostic verses.
 Framed by her ongoing interest in what she refers to as Human Power—an innate intelligence displaced by systems of efficiency and control—the exhibition invites viewers to turn inward and reconnect with the self.

-Four of the works in the exhibition forgoes the human figure, urging the viewer to see themselves within the worlds depicted.
+Four of the works in the exhibition forgoes the human figure, urging the viewer to see themselves within the worlds depicted in the works.
 Each work corresponds to one of the four instruments of the Magus (Magician) in tarot, the first Major Arcana card in traditional tarot decks, reimagined as anatomical blueprints.
-Alongside it are two paintings that underscore the human as simultaneously one whole and a fragment of something bigger.
-Further engaging with dualities, the works speak in contradictions: divine and fallen; known and hidden.
+Coronel’s practice is rooted in the idea that the body is not merely a vessel but a living instrument: one that moves, remembers, and knows from within.
+She proposes an inner development, emerging through four symbols: the wand (nervous system), the sword (spine), the grail (heart), and the pentacle (mind).

 Disguised as paintings, the six works in Notes for Exaltation are coded messages, sigils, ritual objects designed to pull at each viewer’s invisible strings.
 Through the exhibition, Coronel seeks to awaken what lies dormant in each viewer, in the hope that they remember.